 Repairs to any existing stormwater management facility deemed necessary by the Code Enforcement Officer.

 Any part of a Subdivision, if a plat for the Subdivision has been approved by the Town of Taghkanic Planning Board on or before the effective date of this Zoning Law.
+[DC]

+[PP: “Only if the disturbances are under 1 acre.
+Landowners still have to comply with DEC regulations regardless of when they got their subdivision approved.”
+Ryan will check with PP about these items in RED in this section]

 Land development activities for which a Building Permit has been approved on or before the effective date of this Zoning Law.

 Installation of fence, sign, telephone, and electric poles, and other kinds of posts or poles, but not including installation of transmission equipment.